stevedev-ops/se-assignment-day-5-technical-writing-and-review-stevedev-ops/README.md

 ## 10. What are some best practices for creating effective headings and subheadings?
 Keep headings clear, concise, and descriptive to convey the section's focus.
 Use a consistent hierarchy with proper formatting to guide readers through the content seamlessly.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+The introduction should briefly explain the product’s purpose and key features.
+It should immediately clarify what the product does and how it benefits the user.

 ## 12. How can you succinctly convey the purpose and key features of a product?

+Focus on the product's main function and its core benefits.
+Highlight key features in a simple, direct way to give users a quick understanding of what it offers.